 In the second scenario, Susan uses AddEvent’s Subscription Calendar tool to create a calendar with her webinars on it.
 She includes a button in the email that says “Add these webinars to my calendar”.
 Her clients click the button to subscribe to her calendar and the events are added to their personal calendars.
 When she is called for jury duty, she simply changes the date of the second webinar on the calendar she’s created, and that change is reflected on the personal calendars of her clients.
 She has record breaking attendance for all the webinars since everyone was able to check their own calendars for the correct, updated dates and times.
 Her clients are happy and recommend the firm to their contacts.

 These examples show how businesses can use AddEvent’s APIs for calendar marketing to have a concrete impact.
 These examples are just a few limited use cases however.
 AddEvent is used in different ways by many of the largest and most prestigious companies in the world, including Google, Amazon, Nike, Harvard, Uber, Starbucks, and Zumba, just to name a few.

 Our tools are used by retailers, consulting firms, fitness companies, airports, universities, sports teams, event venues, every type of technology company you can think of, and more.
 Each of our customers use our tools in a different way specific to their needs to communicate and provide value to their customers.

-If you’re ready to start utilizing calendars as a new marketing channel, then lets get started.
-If you still have specific questions, feel free to email them to email@example.com and we’ll get back to you as soon as possible!
+If you’re ready to start utilizing calendars as a new marketing channel, then sign up today to get started.
+If you still have specific questions, feel free to email them to firstname.lastname@example.org and we’ll get back to you as soon as possible!